Frequently asked questions

 Are massages supposed to hurt to work?

-A bit of "good hurt" is okay when working a tight muscle group or trigger point, especially in a sports massage, but in general massage should feel good.
+A bit of "good hurt" is okay when working a tight muscle group or trigger point, especially with deep massage techniques, but in general massage should feel good.
 If you experience more discomfort than a 6 out of 10 on the pain scale during your treatment, please tell me right away.
 You can't force relaxation on a muscle.
 If your treatment feels great, but you are sore the next day that is also normal.
 This is why we recommend self care.
 Your body is just adjusting and possibly detoxing.
 Keep me updated on how your feeling and I can adjust your next massage or suggest different post-care suggestions to help reduce the risk of day-after soreness.
 Anyone that tells you that massage has to hurt to work has been misinformed.

 Do I have to talk during my massage or am I supposed to be quiet?

 I respect that your massage time is an opportunity to completely zone out.
-If you are receiving a massage targeting an area of pain, an injury, or a sports massage, I will need to check in with you more and ask you to engage different muscle groups and even help you with some stretching so there will be more discussion.
+If you are receiving a massage targeting an area of pain or an injury I may need to check in with you more to ask you to engage different muscle groups and even help you with some gentle stretching. so there will be more discussion in this scenario.
 If the best way you relax is to talk, than by all means, feel free to do so.
 It is your session and I will take cues from you.

 What parts of my body will be massaged?
 Can it just be one part of my body like my legs or back?

 What you want out of your session can be communicated with me early and modified as the session progresses if you'd like.
 If you want the focus to be on one or a few particular areas for the whole time period, simply tell me.
-I want you to receive what is needed specificely for you.
+I want you to receive what is needed specifically for you.
 A full body massage typically includes work on back, shoulders, neck, arms, hands, legs, feet, and scalp work if you'd like.

 Do you use lotion or oil?